Circuitscape/Omniscape.jl/paper/paper.md

 Steps 1-4 are repeated for every potential target pixel.
 The resulting current maps from each moving window iteration are summed to get a final map of cumulative current flow.
 Individual moving window iterations can be run independently.
 Omnicape.jl makes use of Julia's mulithreaded parallel processing to efficiently solve individual moving windows in parallel.

 In addition to cumulative current, Omniscape.jl also optionally provides two additional outputs: flow potential, and normalized cumulative current.
 Flow potential represents current flow under "null" resistance conditions and demonstrates what current flow would look like when unconstrained by resistance and barriers.
 Flow potential is calculated exactly as cumulative current flow, but with resistance set to one for the entire landscape.
 Normalized cumulative current flow is calculated as cumulative current flow divided by flow potential.
-Normalized current helps identify areas where current is impeded or channelized (e.g. more or less current than expected under null resistance conditions).
+Normalized current helps identify areas where current is impeded or channelized (e.g., more or less current than expected under null resistance conditions).
 High values mean current flow is channelized, and low values mean current is impeded.

 # Usage